centrefornetzero/pypsa-fes/doc/index.rst

    :target: https://stackoverflow.com/questions/tagged/pypsa
    :alt: Stackoverflow

-PyPSA-Eur is an open model dataset of the European energy system at the transmission network level that covers the full ENTSO-E area.
-It covers demand and supply for all energy sectors.
-From version v0.8.0, PyPSA-Eur includes all the features from PyPSA-Eur-Sec, which is now deprecated.
+PyPSA-FES is an open model of the Great Britain Power System to simulate *Future Energy Scenarios* (FES) from National Grid ESO.
+The model includes options to include different domestic demand flexibility options, in particular *Demand Flexibility Service*-style events, electric vehicles with or without vehicle-to-grid, and and heat pumps.

+The model is an adaption of PyPSA-Eur, a highly popular open-source European energy system model, developed at TU Berlin.

 Electricity System
 ==================